Forks of Slackware Linux, Oldest Surviving Linux Distribution

 Zenwalk Linux desktop zenwalk is a fork of slackware linux

 Zenwalk Linux interface.
-Fork of slackware linux
+A popular Fork of slackware linux.
+Dec 2017

 Porteus OS